mantas462/ewallet/README.md

 - Add logging functionality to the classes
 - Complete postman collections with all cases
 - Remove Spring Data JPA and have querying API like dslContext
-- Implement pessimistic or optimistic lock when fetching account balances
 - Add Swagger-UI
 - Fix response handler for exceptions
 - Make separate Customer microserice